-

 Mission Statement

 OUR VISION is a world without animal suffering where all beings are treated with compassion.
-OUR MISSION is to advance the protection of all animals by empowering people to affect change through education, policy, and community action.
+OUR MISSION is to unite and empower diverse communities to advance the protections of all animals by promoting a holistic understanding of how animal welfare interconnects with other pressing societal matters.

 Description